PaulMarisOUMary/Discord-Bot/.github/README.md

 Server setup:
 - If you want to start the self-runner on boot, you can follow [this guide](https://docs.github.com/en/actions/hosting-your-own-runners/configuring-the-self-hosted-runner-application-as-a-service).

+> [!WARNING]
-:warning: The self-hosted runner should have the following permissions, `install apps` and `start/restart services`. (install the service as --user usernameWithPermissions)
+> The self-hosted runner should have the following permissions, `install apps` and `start/restart services`. (install the service as --user usernameWithPermissions)

 Discord bot service:
 This step is made for linux only.